DejiAdegbite/DejiAdegbite/docs/index.md

 + Provision application servers on AWS EC2
 + Setup Autoscaling for scaling the Application
 + Assist in the development of iOS App

+## Skills and Compentencies
++ Software development with Java programming language
++ Spring and JUnit frameworks
++ Using Gradle as a build tool